6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 How Can I Prepare for my Dentist Appointment?

-If you suffer from dental anxiety, there are several things you can do as well to help get through the appointment.
+If you suffer from dental anxiety, there are several things you can do to help you get through the appointment.
 First, we suggest being completely honest and upfront with us.
 We can better serve you and your needs if we fully understand what you are feeling and going through.

 Other tips we suggest include: